peeyushsrj/peeyushsrj.github.io/about.md

 - [LinkedIN](http://linkedin.com/in/peeyushsrj)

 Feel free to contact me!
-(If you're in Jaipur, let's have a coffee! ☕)
+(If you're around, let's have a coffee! ☕)